Recent Blog Articles

 The yellow color of newborn jaundice is caused by high levels of a substance called bilirubin in the blood.
 Bilirubin mostly comes from the breakdown of red blood cells.
 It gets processed in the liver to make it easier for the body to get rid of through the urine and stool.

 Newborn livers need some time to get up and running when it comes to getting rid of bilirubin.
-Newborns also have more red cells than older children and adults, and those brand-new red cells don’t last as long as the ones that get made as babies grow older.
+Newborns also have more red cells than older children and adults, and those brand-new red cells don’t last as long as red cells made as babies grow older.
 The combination of these two factors is what makes jaundice so common.

 Jaundice usually peaks in the first two to five days of life, and lasts about one to two weeks.
 In babies who are breastfed, it can last longer; we don’t know exactly why this happens, but it isn’t anything to worry about.

-Jaundice may actually be protective of babies, because bilirubin is an antioxidant that may help fight infection in newborn infants.
+Jaundice may actually protect babies, because bilirubin is an antioxidant that may help fight infection in newborn infants.
 This is another reason why parents shouldn’t be too worried by a bit of yellowness: not only is it temporary, but it may also be helping their baby as he or she leaves the security of the womb.

 Rarely, jaundice may signal a problem

 Sometimes, though, jaundice can be a sign of another problem, and when bilirubin levels get very high it can affect the brain, sometimes in a permanent way.
-This is very, very rare, affecting far less than 1% of infants.
+Called kernicterus, this is very, very rare, affecting far less than 1% of infants.

-There are many conditions that can make it more likely that bilirubin levels will be high, including:
+Many conditions make it more likely that bilirubin levels will be high, including:

 - Dehydration or inadequate calories.
 This most commonly happens when babies are exclusively breastfed and a problem with breastfeeding goes unrecognized.

-- The systems that work to get rid of bilirubin may just not be ready yet.
+- The systems that work to get rid of bilirubin may not be ready yet in babies who are born early.

 - Infection, or a blockage of the intestine.
 Jaundice would not usually be the only symptom of this.

 - Bruising or a cephalohematoma (a lump or a bruise on the head).
 Both can happen during a difficult birth.
-These lead to more red cells breaking down.
+This leads to more red cells breaking down.

 - Liver diseases.
-There are a number of different liver problems that can make it harder for the baby’s body to get rid of bilirubin.
+A number of different liver problems can make it harder for the baby’s body to get rid of bilirubin.

 - Diseases that affect an important enzyme.
-Some diseases, such as Gilbert syndrome or Crigler-Najjar syndrome, lead to a problem with an enzyme that is important for getting rid of bilirubin.
+One common disease is glucose-6-phosphate dehydrogenase (G6PD) deficiency, which can cause red cells to break down.
+Other diseases, such as Gilbert syndrome or Crigler-Najjar syndrome, lead to a problem with an enzyme that is important for getting rid of bilirubin.

 - Genetic factors.
 Not all of these factors are well understood.
 If one baby in a family has jaundice, future babies may have a higher risk too.
 Babies of East Asian descent, for example, are more likely to have higher bilirubin levels.